istio/istio.io/content/en/docs/setup/additional-setup/sidecar-injection/index.md

-The following sections describe two ways of injecting the Istio sidecar into a pod: manually using the [`istioctl`](/docs/reference/commands/istioctl) command or automatically using the Istio sidecar injector.
+The following sections describe two ways of injecting the Istio sidecar into a pod: manually using the [`istioctl`](/docs/reference/commands/istioctl) command or enabling the automatic Istio sidecar injector using a namespace label.

 Manual injection directly modifies configuration, like deployments, and injects the proxy configuration into it.

-Automatic injection injects at pod creation time using an admission controller.
+When enabled, automatic injection injects at pod creation time using an admission controller.

 Injection occurs by applying a template defined in the `istio-sidecar-injector` ConfigMap.